BIRTH OF LEONARD CHAPAL – CREUSE, FRANCE

 She appears for this pic in her Turcat -Méry.

-In Norwalk, Connecticut, Chapal buys a felt hat factory to use rabbit hair and founds
+In Norwalk (Connecticut) and in Newark (New Jersey), CHAPAL buys felt hat factories to use rabbit hair and founds

 DID YOU KNOW?

-Aimé Salon, purchasing director of Chapal house, launches his own champagne Salon, reserved for an elite.
+Aimé Salon, purchasing director of Maison CHAPAL, launches his own champagne Salon, reserved for an elite.

 club Des Cents, he will assure the promotion of this new champagne .